What is product discovery documentation and why does it matter?

 • Standardized templates ensure everyone describes problems and ideas the same way

-• Removes ambiguity—'idea' means the same thing to engineering, marketing, and leadership
+• Removes ambiguity - 'idea' means the same thing to engineering, marketing, and leadership

-• Makes ideas discoverable—you can search, categorize, and compare systematically
+• Makes ideas discoverable - you can search, categorize, and compare systematically

-• Accelerates collaboration—less time explaining, more time developing
+• Accelerates collaboration - less time explaining, more time developing

-• Enables objective evaluation using consistent criteria
+• Enables objective evaluation using the Nine-Dimension Idea Assessment Model

 • Builds over time as templates become embedded in organizational culture

-• Writing forces you to articulate what you actually mean—vague ideas become concrete
+• Writing forces you to articulate what you actually mean - vague ideas become concrete

 • Gaps and assumptions become visible when you have to write them down